-Explicit knowledge about language and conscious perception and sensitivity in language learning, language teaching and language use are valuable in a wide interdisciplinary spectrum of academic majors.
-In this spirit, we will explore together the benefits that can be derived from developing knowledge about language, how they work, and how people learn them and use them to express their ideas, identities and ideologies.
+Explicit knowledge about language and self-directed activity in language learning are valuable for your studies in an interdisciplinary spectrum of academic majors.
+In this spirit, we will explore together the benefits that can be derived from developing knowledge about language, how they work, and how people express their ideas, identities and ideologies through language.

 GenEd Information: Currently approved for the IU Bloomington GenEd SH requirement.
 See the GenEd Website for more information.